MicrosoftDocs/dynamics365smb-docs/business-central/across-how-use-financials-data-source-flow.md

     *Request Approval for Microsoft [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] vendor*,
     *Request Approval for Microsoft [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] general journal batch*,
     *Request Approval for Microsoft [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] general journal lines*.
-11. Flow will display a list of services used in the Flow temmplate and will attempt to connect automatically to those services.
+12. Flow will display a list of services used in the Flow template and will attempt to connect automatically to those services.
 If you have not previously connected to a service, you will be prompted to sign in to each of the services you need to connect to.
 A green checkmark will appear next to each service once a connection has been successfully made.
 Select **Continue**.
-12. Flow will prompt you to select an environment and company within your [!INCLUDE[d365fin_md](includes/d365fin_md.md)] tenant.
+13. Flow will prompt you to select an environment and company within your [!INCLUDE[d365fin_md](includes/d365fin_md.md)] tenant.
 Because each step in the flow is independent of the next, you may be required to define the environment and company multiple times when using a [!INCLUDE[d365fin_md](includes/d365fin_md.md)] Flow template.

-For more information, see the [Flow Documentation](https://docs.microsoft.com/en-us/flow/getting-started).
+For more information, see the [Flow Documentation](/flow/getting-started).

-For troubleshooting your Microsoft Flow, see [Troubleshooting Integration with Microsoft Flow](across-troubleshooting-how-use-financials-data-source-flow.md).

 ## See Also
 [Getting Started](product-get-started.md)